 Our lawful basis for processing personal data

-GDPR states that a data controller (like The Rivers Trust) must have a lawful basis for processing your information.
-We have identified the lawful bases for which we process your information listed in the Privacy Notice as ‘Consent’.
+GDPR states that a data controller (like NI Water) must have a lawful basis for processing your information.
+We have identified the lawful bases for which we process your information listed in the Privacy Notice as follows:

 Protecting your personal information

 We are committed to ensuring that your personal information is secure.
-In order to prevent unauthorised access or disclosure, The Rivers Trust has put in place appropriate technical, physical and organisational procedures to safeguard and secure the information we collect about you.
+In order to prevent unauthorised access or disclosure, NI Water has put in place appropriate technical, physical and organisational procedures to safeguard and secure the information we collect about you.

 Where is your personal information processed?

-All of The Rivers Trust’s offices and staff are based in the United Kingdom of Great Britain and Northern Ireland.
+All of NI Water’s offices and staff are based in the United Kingdom of Great Britain and Northern Ireland.

-Your data is processed in Northern Ireland us and the Republic of Ireland by our project partner Irish Water/Uisce Éireann (as a data processor), as well as in the wider European Union by the SEUPB, the EU Desk Officer for the project and the EU’s IT server contractor in Vienna, Austria.
+Your data is processed in Northern Ireland by us and by The Rivers Trust, and the Republic of Ireland by our project partner Irish Water/Uisce Éireann (as a data processor), as well as in the wider European Union by the SEUPB, the EU Desk Officer for the project and the EU’s IT server contractor in Vienna, Austria.

 Occasionally, we may use other suppliers or service providers (e.g. MailChimp®) that normally operates elsewhere in the UK, the Republic of Ireland or further afield (e.g. the wider EU or the USA).